farling42/fvtt-pdf-pager/README.md

 #### Manually setting mapping

-When the module option 'Edit Field Mapping' is enabled, then all the editable fields in the displayed PDF are replaced by drop-down menus.
-These menus can be used to specify to which field on the Actor/Item this field is mapped.
+When the module option `Edit Field Mapping` is enabled, then all the editable fields in the displayed PDF display the name of the field to which they are mapped (if any).
+The fields have autocomplete enabled to allow quickly choosing one of the Actor/Item's known fields, or a manual text string can be entered (in order to pick something from the Actor/Item's items array).
 (If a getter/setter function has already been configured for a particular field, then that field will be disabled so that a field can't be chosen for it.)

 ![Image of field Editing](https://raw.githubusercontent.com/farling42/fvtt-pdf-pager/master/images/pdfpager-fields.png)